Resource Commodity Analytics Certificate

 About the Program

 The Mines graduate certificate in Resource Commodity Analytics (RCA) is a four-course program that provides training in advanced quantitative and financial analysis applied to energy and mineral markets.
 The RCA certificate program takes the most quantitative aspects of our world-renowned graduate programs in Mineral and Energy Economics and Engineering and Technology Management to make an accelerated certificate.
-The program will serve professionals or recent graduates who want to acquire new skills for career growth, while providing flexibility and opportunity for those who will remain employed with their current employers, or are unable to complete a full Masters program.
+The program will serve professionals or recent graduates located in the Denver metro area who want to acquire new skills for career growth.
+This in-person program holds classes only on Mondays and Wednesdays in order to provide flexibility and opportunity for those who will remain employed locally or remotely, or are unable to complete a full Masters program.
+However, course credits are “stackable” in case students want to continue on to a Masters degree, or complete the certificate “on the way” to their Masters.
 Courses in the program focus on natural resource markets & regulation, data analysis & forecasting, and financial valuation.
 The course of study is flexible enough to be completed in one intensive semester or over four semesters depending on the student’s needs and interests.

 An undergraduate degree in a business, science, technology, engineering, math, or social science discipline with some coursework or experience with quantitative analysis is usually required to be admitted to this program.